A topic from the subject of Physical Chemistry in Chemistry.

 The following equipment and techniques are commonly used to study the behaviour of gases:

-• Gas syringes: Gas syringes are devices that are used to measure the volume of gases.
+• Gas syringes: Gas syringes are devices used to measure the volume of gases.
 They are typically made of glass or plastic and have a plunger that can be used to draw gas into or expel gas from the syringe.

 Types of Experiments